pavelrd/SmartBridge/README.md

 Sensors number is 1, address not used.
 Get temperature without use address.

-Control names in json file is in c[0-4]
+Control names in json output is in c[0-4]

 This paratemets can be changed in file AVR_ATMEL/pins.h